dullroar/ten-steps-to-linux-survival/Step08.md

 ...and so on...
 ```

-...we can see that the entries with numeric names are directories.
-Let's
+We can see that the entries with numeric names are directories.
+Let's look in one of those
-look in one of those directories:
+directories:

-\drcap{Looking inside one of the proc process directories}
+\drcap{Looking inside one of the \texttt{/proc} process directories}
 ```bash
 ~ # ls -l /proc/1
 total 0